 Assistive technology ranges from very low-cost, low-tech devices, such as a pencil grip or adapted ruler, to high-tech, very expensive devices, such as a communication device or powered wheelchair.
 Assistive technology may be used at home, in the workplace, in the classroom and in the community to allow individuals the opportunity to undertake a variety of tasks.

 Here are some examples of both high tech and low tech assistive technology.

-Top: A button threader, a personally magnification device, a pencil grip.
+Top: A button threader, a personal magnification device, a pencil grip.